Youssef-Lamadi/Customer_Support_LLMOps/README.md

     create .github/workflows/cicd.yaml and add the code needed to it.

-4. push your code to trigger the ci cd pipeline
+4. push your code to trigger the ci cd pipeline oki